All Collections

 Text Box

-• Line Height: The amount of vertical space, in pixels, reserved for each line.
 For multi-line text boxes, the difference between Line Height and Size will give you the amount of space between lines — if line height is 20 and font size is 16, there will be 4 pixels between lines.

 Tables are structures containing other fields, which makes setting up a table a little bit different from setting up other fields.
-See here for more on adding a table to your form template.

 In this section, we go over the properties unique to tables, both at the top level and at the table-column level.